DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-01-when-everythings-gone-wrong.md

 ![Register’s initial service unnavailable message.](2.initial-message.png)

-As the day went on, we wanted to add an update to let users know we were still investigating.
-We had already emailed all users about the unexpected incident, but we did not want to continue emailing users every time we had an update.
-Instead, we wanted updates to be easily accessible, rather than using emails where we could miss anyone not on our email lists.
+As the day went on, we wanted to let users know we were still investigating.
+We had already emailed all users about the unexpected incident, but we did not want to email users every time we had an update.
+We wanted updates to be easily accessible, rather than using emails where we could miss anyone not on our email list, and might risk annoying users with repeated emails.

 The default service unavailable page doesn’t give any indication of when the message was first put up or if anything new has happened.
-If we compare to [status pages from companies like Slack](https://status.slack.com/), they post regular messages keeping users informed.
+[Status pages from companies like Slack](https://status.slack.com/), have regular messages keeping users informed.

 We decided to add a time-stamped update in a similar style to other commercial services’ status pages: